Register an Asset

 Dial Before You Dig provides referral information in two standard formats to members via a nominated email address.
 Dial Before You Dig members can select the most appropriate referral method for their business processes:

-- An Adobe PDF Attachment sent via email or as a fax.
+- An Adobe PDF Attachment sent via email.
 Information includes contact details for the person lodging the enquiry as well as address information relating to the proposed excavation site and an image showing the proposed excavation area.
 This format is suitable for members that do not have a GIS system or have not adopted an automated response mechanism.

 - A text-based Email with specific text fields.
 This email can also include a graphic image (gif file) attachment showing the proposed excavation site, as well as GIS information (gml file) attachment that can be used to automate the response process with a GIS system.
 The preferred method of sending referrals to a member is via email to a generic email address that can be accessed by one or more people and is not made redundant if a person leaves an organisation.